Gloucester, New South Wales: Television

+Radio

+Radio stations that broadcast to the town are ABC Mid North Coast, Triple M Mid North Coast, hit Mid North Coast, Raw FM and community based station, Bucketts Radio which is staffed 100% by volunteers only and is funded by sponsorship advertising from mainly local businesses.

+Newspapers

+The town is served by the local newspaper, Gloucester Advocate which is available on print and online.

 Events

 Gloucester was the venue for the first Groovin' the Moo music festival held at the Gloucester Showground on 24 April 2005.
 The festival included well known musical acts such as Screaming Jets, Killing Heidi and Evermore.
 Although the festival has not returned to Gloucester, it has gone on to be an annual event held in regional areas across Australia.

 Population

-According to the 2016 census of Population, there were 2,390 people in Gloucester.
+According to the 2021 census of Population, there were 2,469 people in Gloucester.